workingDog/scalaPSL/README.md

 ## Dependencies

-Uses scala 2.11.7
+Uses scala 2.11.7, and TypeSafe [Configuration library for JVM languages] (https://github.com/typesafehub/config).
-Uses TypeSafe [Configuration library for JVM languages] (https://github.com/typesafehub/config) Also you MUST download the latest "Public Suffix List" from reference 1, and put it in the data directory.
+Also you MUST download the latest "Public Suffix List" from reference 1, and put it in the data directory.

 ## Status